-Direct deposit: it seems simple enough.
+Direct deposit seems like a simple topic hardly worthy of a blog post.
+However, it’s not so simple.
 Employers pay employees by transferring money directly to the employees’ bank accounts.
 It’s convenient for small business owners, who save check printing costs and bank check processing fees, and employees have access to the funds on payday instead of waiting until their paychecks clear.

-Well, there are not only federal laws businesses need to follow; there are also state laws and the potential for unintentional discrimination (more on that later).
-And that’s where it gets tricky.
+Not only are there federal laws businesses need to follow; there are also state laws to consider.
+The possibility of unintentional discrimination exists (more on that later).
+That’s where it gets sticky.

 Some states allow employers to require employees to accept direct deposit of wages and bonuses.
 Others allow employees to choose between direct deposit and traditional paychecks.
 In addition, federal regulations govern direct deposit of salaries and other employee payments.

 Some small businesses may want to try to save money on direct deposit fees by having employees open direct deposit account at the bank where the business holds its own accounts.
 But this is illegal, according to the Federal Deposit Insurance Corporation (FDIC).
 Employers cannot require their employees to use any particular financial institution for receiving direct deposit of wages or bonuses.

 However, the FDIC does not prevent an employer from requiring direct deposit as long as the employee chooses the receiving bank.
 An employer may give employees the choice of having their salary deposited at a particular institution (designated by the employer) or receiving their salary by another means, such as by check or cash.
 Now that we have the federal law down, let’s look at the direct deposit laws by state.

 These states allow employers to require all employees to accept direct deposit of wages.
 But even these states make exceptions for employees who do not have bank accounts, who may receive wages in cash, check or payroll card form.

 - New Jersey

 - New York